 Development without Dependency® is more than our tagline–it’s a philosophy.
 Because of poor practices in international development and aid work throughout the last several decades, many communities around the world have become dependent on aid handouts.
 We believe in practicing development that makes communities more self-sustaining and independent, so they can lead their own development.

 How do we pursue Development without Dependency®?

-As we know from research and experience, Community-Led Development (CLD) is the best approach to development, because it creates not only sustainable change on the ground, but long-term change in mindset among those who participate, breaking the cycle of aid dependency.
+Research and experience have proven that Community-Led Development (CLD) is one of the strongest approaches to development.
+Both because it creates sustainable change on the ground and long-term change in the mindset of those who participate, breaking the cycle of aid dependency.

-There are already thousands of small, Community-Based Organizations (CBOs) in places around the world, leading their communities and doing the hard work of development, but they often lack the exposure they need to grow and expand their work.
+There are already thousands of Community-Based Organizations (CBOs) around the world, leading community efforts and implementing effective development solutions, but they often lack the exposure they need to grow and expand their work.
 We help these organizations connect to potential funders and supporters, share best practices with other community-based organizations, and access resources and expertise to build their internal capacities.

 What is Community-Led Development?

 Definition from the Movement for Community-Led Development (MCLD): Community-Led Development (CLD) is a development approach in which local community members work together to identify goals that are important to them, develop and implement plans to achieve those goals, and create collaborative relationships internally and with external actors—all while building on community strengths and local leadership.